David Manson (schoolmaster): Promoted by Elizabeth Hamilton

 It is unlikely that Elizabeth Hamilton, one of the most noted female writers of her day, attended Manson's school unless briefly before leaving Belfast for Scotland in 1762 at age six.
 But her elder sister Katherine had done so, and she was well acquainted with his methods.
 They occasioned a lengthy discourse on child education in Hamilton's best-known work, The Cottagers of Glenburnie (1808).
 The fictional Mr Gourley directs the village teachers Mrs Mason and Mr Morrison's in reorganising their school on a spare-the-rod monitorial system.
 He cites David Manson's account of "what he calls his play school; the regulations of which are so excellent, that every scholar must have been made insensibly to teach himself, while he all the time considered himself as assisting the master in teaching others".

 In a footnote Hamilton assures the reader that she does not intend to "detract from the praise so justly due" to the educational reformer Joseph Lancaster (1778-1838), but observes that in "some of his most important improvements, [had] been anticipated by the schoolmaster of Belfast".
 Manson's "extraordinary talents" had been "exerted in too limited a sphere to attract attention".

+Child-centered pedagogy

-Manson's co-operative and meritocratic system of "sensory, logical and child-orientated" education has also been seen as foreshadowing some of the experiments usually ascribed to the new school of educationalists inspired by Rousseau.
-John Locke's child-centred pedagogical theories are said to have "set the terms by which education was debated in eighteenth century Ireland" with Manson seen as "an exemplar of the Lockean approach".
+Hamilton's praise for Manson was consistent with her admiration for his younger contemporary, the renowned Swiss pedagogue Johann Heinrich Pestalozzi.
+Yet while Manson's co-operative and meritocratic system of "sensory, logical and child-orientated" education may have foreshadowed some of the experiments usually ascribed to a new school of educationalists inspired by Rousseau, there is no evidence that he was influenced by Continental theorists.
+What is suggested is that John Locke's child-centred pedagogical theories "set the terms by which education was debated in eighteenth century Ireland", and that, consciously or not, Manson's pedagogy was "an exemplar of the Lockean approach".

-Discipline and play
+Manson does refer to Locke, but it is to distinguish his own "Plan for the improvement of children in virtue and learning" (1764) as being one entirely "without the use of the rod".
+While Locke (Some Thoughts Concerning Education, 1693) allows for physical correction in cases of "obstinacy".
+Manson suggests that direct challenges to a teacher's authority can be avoided either by "the force of example" or by proposing what is otherwise commanded as "a matter of choice, or as a particular favour granted the child".
+Such alternatives may take "more time than the discipline of the rod", but "the rod only quenches the flame [of resentment] which will break out afterwards in greater fury than before".